travis-ci/docs-travis-ci-com/blog/_posts/2012-05-02-announcing-pull-request-support.md

 This is basically what we've implemented.
 We test every mergeable Pull Request and have our friendly [Travisbot](https://github.com/travisbot) leave a comment in the Pull Request discussion.

 That way you can now safely press the Merge Button.
 That is, if it doesn't break anything, of course.
-And if it breaks, it's not necessarily the maintainers (or worse, the users) responsibility to deal with the issue.
+And if it breaks, it's not necessarily the maintainers' (or worse, the users') responsibility to deal with the issue.

 Or imagine having a broken upstream and someone submits a Pull Request fixing it.